Disability Services and Grievance Policy

 Exceptions to these procedures may be granted by the President, Provost, or the General Counsel.

-The Office of Student Life, with the designee, arranges academic accommodations for qualified students with disabilities.
+The Office of Student Services, with the designee, arranges academic accommodations for qualified students with disabilities.
 Accommodations may include academic tutorial assistance, possible examination-related accommodations (such as extended time or a distraction-reduced environment, or possible extended time with assignments).
 Students seeking academic accommodations will first need to fill out the RFA (Request for Accommodations) form.
-The form is available online at swcu.edu or in the Office of Student Life.
+The form is available online at swcu.edu or in the Office of Student Services.